dsvid/cloudformation-threagile-bridge/README.md

 ## What does it do?

-This script takes an existing threagile yaml input file, and a Cloud Formation template (currently only in json, but hoping to add CF yaml support later).
+This script takes an existing threagile yaml input file, and a Cloud Formation template (either yaml or json).

 It will trawl through the Cloud Formation template and look for certain resources, etc. and map them to threagile threat modelling concepts.